 Why we need teams

 We are looking for short-term mission teams to come to the city of Tegucigalpa, Honduras to help refurbish public school buildings.
-The public schools in Honduras are funded differently than in the United States.
 In the United States, tax money provides what the schools need.
 However in Honduras the taxes pay only for the salaries of the teachers.
 The families in the local neighborhoods have to provide money for all of the maintenance and repair of the buildings and all the school supplies such as books, chalk, markers, paper, encyclopedias, dictionaries, desks, and anything else the school needs.
 Most families of these public schools can hardly feed themselves let alone help with school needs.
-The schools have holes in their roofs, peeling paint, no screens or glass in their windows, poor restroom facilities, and are very overcrowded.
+The classrooms are very overcrowded, there are holes in the roofs, peeling paint, no screens or glass in their windows, and poor restroom facilities.
 The children and the teachers lose hope, and most children drop out of school by the end of 6th grade.
-As a result, these children have a bleak future, no skills and in desperation they turn to the gangs as their only way to make a living.
+As a result, these children have a no skills and a very bleak future.
+In desperation they turn to the gangs as their only way to make a living.
 We believe with all our heart that this is not fair to the children, their families and the future of Honduras.

 CONSTRUCTION TEAM HISTORY

 - In 2005 we began work on our very first school, Escuela de Venezuela, in Barrio Rincon.
 New roofing, paint, screens in the windows, roofed-over and walled in soccer/play area, plus an additional two story building with a fully modern cafeteria on the first floor and air-conditioned computer lab, offices and library on the second floor.
 With the success of that venture we now have seven other schools who have asked for help.